hanokalure/Nambike_Hymns/README.md

 # 🎵 Nambike Hymns

-A beautiful and intuitive **Flutter mobile app** designed for easy browsing, favoriting, and viewing lyrics of songs from the Prince of Peace collection.
+A beautiful and intuitive **Flutter mobile app** designed for easy browsing, favoriting, and viewing lyrics of songs from the Nambike Hymns collection.
 Built for offline use and a smooth user experience.

 ## 📱 Features
 - **🎶 Home Screen**: Browse a list of songs with search functionality.